 \section{Results}

-Before applying the algorithm to real data, we have done some tests on simulated data.
-The testing part is left in Appendix~\ref{sec:test_data}.
+Before applying the algorithm to real data, we performed a set of tests on simulated data.
+More details are given in Appendix~\ref{sec:test_data}.

-We apply the algorithm to pulses from 3 pulsars we choose.
-For each pulse, we could obtain the maximum-likelihood parameters $\Theta_{m}$ according to the resulting posterior PDF of Bayesian analysis.
-The results could be divided into two parts: the theoretical curve with $\Theta_{m}$ v.s. data curve, and the posterior PDF of parameters.
-To evaluate the goodness of fitting, we calculate the reduced chi-square $\chi^{2}_{r}$ of every pulse
+We applied the algorithm to pulses from the three chosen pulsars.
+For each pulse, we were able to obtain the maximum-likelihood parameters, $\Theta_{m}$, according to the resulting posterior PDF of Bayesian analysis.
+The results could be divided into two parts: the theoretical curve with a $\Theta_{m}$ versus data curve and the posterior PDF of parameters.

-A most evident conclusion could be drawn from the $\chi^{2}_{r}$ distribution (Figure~\ref{fig:chi2_r}): the mode coupling model is not accurate enough to quantitatively explain the circular polarization of most chosen pulses, with $\lg\chi_{r}^{2}$ significantly deviating from 0.

 Let us first look at the pulses relatively well-described with the mode coupling model.
-Four examples (\#683, \#751 and \#1299 of B0301$+$19, \#35 of J0631$+$1036) are shown in Figure~\ref{fig:well_fitted1}.
+An example (\#751 of B0301$+$19) is shown in Figure~\ref{fig:well_fitted1}, and more examples are shown in Figure~\ref{fig:more_examples}.
 The mode coupling model could reproduce the diversity of circular polarization spectra: the circular polarization could be left-handedness (\#683 of B0301$+$19) or right-handedness (\#751 of B0301$+$19) across the frequency band, be approaching 80\% (\#751 of B0301$+$19) or be close to zero (\#35 of J0631$+$1036), and change its handedness when frequency changes (\#1299 of B0301$+$19).
-The $V/P$ versus $\nu$ curves could also be significantly different between neighbour phases (\#1299 of B0301$+$19), under fixed $\kappa$ and $\gamma$.
+The $V/P$ versus $\nu$ curves could also be significantly different between neighbor phases (\#1299 of B0301$+$19), under fixed $\kappa$ and $\gamma$.

-Two badly fitted pulses (\#1235 and \#2164 of B0301$+$19) are also shown in Figure~\ref{fig:well_fitted1}.
-In those $V/P$ - $\nu$ curves, $V/P$ varies vastly with frequency, but the mode coupling model only reproduces a part of them (like the second plot of \#2164 of B0301$+$19), or even totally fails to reproduce (\#1235 of B0301$+$19).
-It is worth noting that the chosen phases in these two pulses exhibit PA jumps, which may indicate a more complex mode mixing than pure mode coupling described by Eqs.~\ref{eq:mode_coupling}.
-We will discuss on it in Section~\ref{sec:discussions}.
+A badly fitted pulsation (\#2164 of B0301$+$19) is also shown in Figure~\ref{fig:well_fitted1} (more in Figure~\ref{fig:more_examples}).
+In those $V/P$ - $\nu$ curves, $V/P$ varies vastly with frequency, but the mode coupling model only reproduces a part of them (e.g., the second plot of \#2164 of B0301$+$19), or even totally fails to reproduce (\#1235 of B0301$+$19).
+It is worth noting that the chosen phases in these two pulses exhibit PA jumps, which may indicate a more complex mode mixing than pure-mode coupling described by Eqs.~\ref{eq:mode_coupling}.
+We discuss this further in Section~\ref{sec:discussions}.